hidayahrr/Rock-Paper-Scissors-Image-Classification/README.md

 # Rock-Paper-Scissors-Image-Classification
-A machine learning program to classify an image into rock, paper, or scissors 🤖
+A machine learning program to classify an image into rock, paper, or scissors using Convolutional Neural Network (CNN)🤖

 ## Built in using:
 1. Google Colaboratory - a product from Google Research which allows writing and executing arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.